• Skip to primary navigation

 Practical Tips & Recipe Notes

-If you do want to use sourdough and your sourdough is 100% hydration, you can try reducing the amount of flour and water the recipe calls for by 20 grams each and adding 40 grams sourdough discard to the dough.
+- Using Sourdough Starter or Discard - Using sourdough discard or active fed starter alone won't work, however.
+You'll still need the dry yeast.
+But if you do want to use sourdough starter, reduce the amount of flour and water the recipe calls for by 20 grams each and add 40 grams sourdough starter or discard to the dough when you mix it.
 Then proceed as usual.
-You'll still need the instant yeast to give it rising power, but the sourdough will add flavor!
+The instant yeast to give it rising power, but the sourdough will add flavor!

 BONUS: Weight to Volume (Cups) Conversion + Instructions